dedis/columbus-united/README.md

 Execute `./conode.Linux.x86_64 setup` in this folder.
 When prompted, enter the address `127.0.0.1:7770`, then finish the setup with your preferences.

-Start the server with: `./conode.Linux.x86_64 server`.
+Start the server with: `./conode.Linux.x86_64 -d 2 server`.
 You can stop it with
 <kbd>ctrl</kbd> + <kbd>C</kbd>.

 To use an existing database, replace it in `~/.local/share/conode` by keeping